 There are two ways to reduce your phantom load.
 The first is simply to unplug turned off devices.
 The second is to plug devices into a power strip, then turn the power strip off when the devices aren’t being used.

 When using a laptop, you want the battery to last as long as possible in order to both maximize the time you can use the laptop and minimize the amount of energy you consume.
-The above power setting advice is applicable to laptops, but here are some more tips specifically for prolonging battery life:
+The above power setting advice is applicable to laptops, and here are some more tips specifically for prolonging battery life:

 NOTE: It is not advised to ‘cycle’ the battery of your Luther laptop by draining it completely and then recharging fully.